Home > Career Advice > Career Change Advice > How to Become a Butcher

 • Want to provide great quality customer service.

-• Have great attention to detail – cutting meat can be a fiddly process and you’ll need to know exactly where to make cuts in the meat and which unwanted pieces (like bones) to remove from where.
+• Have great attention to detail – cutting meat can be a fiddly process, and you’ll need to know exactly where to make cuts in the meat and which unwanted pieces (like bones) to remove.

-• Reasonable maths skills, for weighing and pricing meat.
-You may also need to help customers work out how much meat they need for the number of people they are planning to cook for, or for calculating how long to cook a specific cut of meat for – based on its size.
+• Reasonable maths skills for weighing and pricing meat.
+You may also need to help customers work out how much meat they need for the number of people they’re planning to cook for, or for calculating how long to cook a specific cut of meat for, based on its size.

 • Getting hands-on.
-If you’re someone who doesn’t fancy a 9-5 desk job and would enjoy learning some practical skills then this could be an ideal role for you.
+If you’re someone who doesn’t fancy a 9-5 desk job and would enjoy learning some practical skills, this could be an ideal role for you.

-Once you’ve gained sufficient experience as a Butcher, there are a number or areas you may decide to move into, including:
+Once you’ve gained sufficient experience as a Butcher, there are several areas you might decide to move into, including…

 • managerial or supervisory roles